fzi-forschungszentrum-informatik/fzi_robot_interface_proposal/source/industry/UR.rst

 * Blending

     * Circular blending is part of **MoveP**.
 The blend radius' size is by default a shared value between all the waypoints.
 A smaller blend radius leads to sharper and a biger radius to smoother paths.
-    * Belnding can also be done by defining a blend radius for way points.
+    * Blending can also be done by defining a blend radius for waypoints.
 In this case the trajectory blends around the waypoint, allowing the robot arm not to stop at the point.

 * Parallel IO operations